tmnewt/pyport/README.md

 # Help me
 There is a ton of work which still needs to be completed.
 There are so many core features which are missing.
 This is my passion project but even I have limited time.
 I'd like to soon have release the first stable version in the near future.
-If you'd like to help out, (or want me to walk you through what exactly I'm attempting here) please leave a post over on the [discussion](https://github.com/tmnewt/pyport/discussions) tab or email me directory at timothy.newton.cma13@gmail.com and I'll get back to you ASAP.
+If you'd like to help out, (or want me to walk you through what exactly I'm attempting here) please leave a post over on the [discussion](https://github.com/tmnewt/pyport/discussions) tab or email me directly at timothy.newton.cma13@gmail.com and I'll get back to you ASAP.

 Also, I am not a quant myself but I have considered becoming one.
 I'm unsure if I have the skills necessary though.
 I do have a Masters in Finance.
 I currently live near downtown Chicago.
-If you would like to assist in my journey (or just want to give me some tips) you can reach me
+If you would like to assist in my journey (or just want to give me some tips) you can reach me at my email above.